Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Cooper King

-As one of only a handful of distilleries in the UK to run on 100% renewable energy from day 1, it's safe to say the bunch at Cooper King have sustainability at their core, and the stats they're rocking speak for themselves: Every 700ml bottle of Dry or Herb Gin they make removes 1kg more CO₂e from the atmosphere than they emit, making them England’s first carbon-negative gins.
-1 square metre of native broadleaf UK woodland is planted for every bottle of gin sold, thanks to their wicked charity partnership with the Yorkshire Dales Millennium Trust (YDMT), and they've planted over 15,000 square metres of managed woodland so far, offsetting approximately 250,000kg of CO₂ over the 50 year lifespan of the trees.
+As one of only a handful of distilleries in the UK to run on 100% renewable energy from day one, it's safe to say the folks at Cooper King have sustainability at their core, and the stats they're rocking speak for themselves.
+Every 700ml bottle of Dry or Herb Gin they make removes one kilo of CO2e from the atmosphere, making them England’s first carbon-negative gin.
+One square metre of native broadleaf UK woodland is planted for every bottle of gin sold, thanks to their wicked charity partnership with the Yorkshire Dales Millennium Trust, and they've planted over 15,000 square metres of managed woodland so far.
 Holy moly.
 That all sounds impressive, but they reckon moving to a green energy supplier is the single biggest thing they've done to tackle climate change.
 It’s more expensive, sure, but hugely reduces the environmental impact of operations, supports Britain’s energy independence, and reduces reliance on fossil fuels.
 These guys are killing it.

 cooperkingdistillery.co.uk